cloud-ark/kubeprovenance/README.md

 # kubeprovenance

-A Kubernetes Aggregated API Server that shows dynamic composition information for various Kinds in your cluster.
+A Kubernetes Aggregated API Server that provides provenance information for your cluster.

 ## What is it?

-kubeprovenance is a Kubernetes Aggregated API Server that shows dynamic composition information for various Kinds in your cluster.
-In Kubernetes certain resources are composed of other resources.
+kubeprovenance is a tool that helps you find information about different provenance characteristics for your cluster.
+An example of a provenance characteristic is dynamic composition of Kubernetes Objects.
+In Kubernetes there are top-level resources that are composed of other resources.
 For example, a Deployment is composed of a ReplicaSet which in turn is composed of one or more Pods.
-Today it is not straightforward to find out entire tree of children resources for a given parent resource. kubeprovenance API Server solves this problem.
+Today it is not straightforward to find out entire tree of children resources for a given parent resource.

+kubeprovenance is a Kubernetes Aggregated API Server that solves this problem by showing dynamic composition information for various Kinds in your cluster.

 ## How does it work?